jjkavalam/holy_bible/npm_package/README.md

-This package makes the Malayalam Holy Bible available for use in the browser.
+This package makes the Malayalam Holy Bible available for use in the browser as well as node.

+Note that for node, it is provided in ESM format.

 The contents of the Bible is provided in a structured format as shown below.